Table of Contents

 This group of disorders could be categorized into either primary or secondary.

-Primary dyslipidemia are the ones that are usually not associated with external causes and may be brought about by single-gene mutations that could alter lipoprotein synthesis or degradation.
+Primary dyslipidemia is the ones that are usually not associated with external causes and may be brought about by single-gene mutations that could alter lipoprotein synthesis or degradation.
 Examples are listed on the table below:

 |Genetic disorder||Gene defect||Elevated lipoproteins||Transmission|